 Hemp is defined in South Carolina as marijuana having “a delta–9 THC concentration of not more than 0.3 percent on a dry weight basis, or the THC concentration for hemp defined in 7 U.S.C.
 Section 5940, whichever is greater.”
 In other words, while hemp can contain THC, the levels are so low that it will not get someone high.
 Hemp has a number of uses including making clothing, lotions, paper, biodegradable plastic, and bio-fuel.

-In 2018, our state implemented the South Carolina Industrial Hemp Program where 20 licenses were granted to applicants so they could each grow up to 20 acres of hemp.
+In 2018, our state implemented the South Carolina Industrial Hemp Program, also known as the Hemp Farming Act, where 20 licenses were granted to applicants so they could each grow up to 20 acres of hemp.
 These numbers were set to increase to 40 licensees with 40 acres each in 2019 and 2020.
-However, in 2019, the program was repealed, and the ability to grow hemp in South Carolina is no longer limited to the 40 licenses or number of acres.
+However, in 2019, the program was repealed, and the ability to grow hemp in South Carolina is no longer limited to 40 licenses or a number of acres.
 So, growing hemp is now fully legal in South Carolina.

-If you need help regarding a charge of possession of marijuana or other criminal charges, contact Futeral & Nelson today for a free and confidential consultation.
+If you need help regarding a charge of possession of marijuana or other criminal charges, contact Futeral & Nelson today for a free and confidential consultation with a criminal defense attorney.